 HIGICC recognizes outstanding community members and students through two programs: The Mark Lierman Memorial Scholarship Award and the President's Award.

-The Mark Lierman Memorial Scholarship is a $1,000 scholarship that recognizes deserving students who have demonstrated an appreciation for and understanding of geospatial data and geographic information systems (GIS).
-Applications for academic year 2023-2024 are now being accepted.
-The applicant must be enrolled at an accredited college or university for fall 2024 and have graduated from a high school in Hawaii or be attending school in Hawaii.
-The deadline for applications is June 14, 2023.
-This year's criteria and application can be viewed here:
+The Mark Lierman Memorial Scholarship is a scholarship that recognizes deserving students who have demonstrated an appreciation for and understanding of geospatial data and geographic information systems (GIS).

 Scholarship Award Recipients:The President's Award is bestowed on a deserving individual who has made a meaningful impact on Hawaii's geospatial community.
 This award is selected by the Board's President and announced at the HIGICC annual meeting.